-With a famous car chase comes a famous vehicle and there may be no more famous (or infamous depending on how you look at things) vehicle than the Ford white Bronco from the O.J.
-Simpson freeway chase that riveted the nation on this day 26 years ago.
+With a famous car chase comes a famous vehicle.
+There may be no more famous — or infamous — vehicle than the Ford white Bronco from O.J.
+Simpson’s freeway chase, which riveted the nation.

 But June 17, 1994, and the white Bronco changed everything.
-There was a dark side to O.J.
-Simpson that had never truly been called into question, at least not to the general public.
-There was a history of abuse against his ex-wife, Nicole Brown, so when she and 25-year-old Ron Goldman were found brutally murdered on June 12, 1994, the police wanted to talk with Simpson about it.
-But O.J. wasn’t ready to talk, which led to one of the craziest nights in American history.
+There was a dark side to Simpson that had never truly been called into question, at least not to the general public.
+There was also a history of abuse against his ex-wife, Nicole Brown.
+So when she and 25-year-old Ron Goldman were found brutally murdered on June 12, 1994, the police wanted to talk with Simpson.
+O.J. wasn’t ready to talk, which led to one of the wildest nights in American history.

-95 million people watched the O.J.
-Simpson chase
+95 million people watched the white Bronco in O.J.
+Simpson’s car chase

-On June 17, 1994, O.J.
-Simpson was scheduled to surrender himself to police by 11:00 a.m.
-Pacific as he’d become a person of interest in the murders of his ex-wife and her friend.
+On June 17, 1994, the police had scheduled Simpson to surrender himself by 11:00 am PST.
+He’d become a person of interest in the murders of his ex-wife and her friend.
 But he was a no-show.
-As the hours went by, nobody knew where he was.
-But soon enough, everyone knew where he was.
+As the hours went by, nobody knew where Simpson was.
+But soon enough, everyone figured it out.

-Al Cowlings wanted to be rid of the white Bronco
+Al Cowlings wanted to get rid of the white Bronco

-As for the white Bronco, Cowlings was desperate to be rid of it following the chase and the “Trial of the Century” that ensued.
-In 2014, a friend of Cowlings, Don Kreiss, who worked for a sports agent, told USA Today that Cowlings had told him to find a buyer for the white Bronco as he never wanted to drive it again.
+As for the white Bronco, Cowlings was desperate to get rid of it following the chase and the “Trial of the Century.”
+In 2014, a friend of Cowlings, Don Kreiss, who worked for a sports agent, told USA Today that Cowlings had told him to find a buyer for the white Bronco.
 Kreiss found memorabilia collector Michael Kronick, who was set to pay $75,000 for it, but only if Cowlings threw in 250 autographed pictures of himself driving it.

-Al Cowlings initially agreed to the deal but when the two were supposed to meet up on November 2, 1994, the day before the jury was selected in the O.J.
-Simpson criminal trial, Cowlings was a no-show.
-He first called Kreiss, who was also at the meeting, to tell him that he was running late but then called again to tell him the deal was off.
-Kronick then sued Cowlings and the dispute was settled for an undisclosed amount.
+Cowlings initially agreed to the deal.
+However, when the two were supposed to meet up on November 2, 1994 — the day before the jury was selected in O.J.
+Simpson’s criminal trial — Cowlings was a no-show.
+He first called Kreiss, who was also at the meeting, to tell him that he was running late.
+But then he called again to tell him the deal was off.
+Kronick sued Cowlings.
+They settled the dispute for an undisclosed amount.

 Apparently, Cowlings didn’t like the fact that Kronick was going to use the white Bronco to recreate the chase, which would then end at Nicole Brown’s grave, as a tourist attraction.
-At least that’s what O.J.
-Simpson’s former agent, Mike Gilbert, told ESPN.
-Gilbert, Cowlings’ attorney Stanley Stone, and a named Michael Pulwer, who had made his fortune in the porn industry, finally rid Al Cowlings of the white bronco in 1995, paying the same $75,000.
+At least that’s what Simpson’s former agent, Mike Gilbert, told ESPN.
+Gilbert, Cowlings’ attorney Stanley Stone, and a man named Michael Pulwer, who made his fortune in the porn industry, finally rid Cowlings of the white bronco in 1995.
+They paid the same $75,000.

 Where is the white Bronco from the O.J.
 Simpson chase today?

-From 1995 to 2012, the story of the white Bronco is actually very boring as it just sat in an underground parking garage at Pulwer’s condo complex in LA.
-The battery would be changed every so often but it was rarely driven.
+From 1995 to 2012, the story of the white Bronco is pretty boring.
+It just sat in an underground parking garage at Pulwer’s condo complex in LA.
+The battery was changed every so often, but it was rarely driven.
 In 17 years, less than 20 miles were put on the odometer.

-All of a sudden, the white Bronco was on display at the Luxor Hotel in Las Vegas as a man associated with the hotel had become aware of its whereabouts in LA.
-He got in contact with the owners and asked if he could use it for a few months to help with the opening of a new sports memorabilia museum, to which they agreed.
-But it was then taken away as it could only be displayed outside as it would have had to be taken apart to be taken inside, which Gilbert and the others didn’t like.
+All of a sudden, the white Bronco was on display at the Luxor Hotel in Las Vegas.
+A man associated with the hotel had become aware of its whereabouts in LA.
+He got in contact with the owners and asked if he could use it for a few months to help with the opening of a new sports memorabilia museum.
+They agreed.
+The situation didn’t work out, however, because the white Bronco has to be disassembled outside to fit through the doors and then reassembled inside.
+Gilbert and the others didn’t like this.

-Before that episode aired, however, Gilbert had worked out a deal with the Alcatraz East Crime Museum in Pigeon Forge, Tennessee, where the white Bronco remains on display to this day, although Gilbert and his two partners still own it.
+Before that episode aired, however, Gilbert worked out a deal with the Alcatraz East Crime Museum in Pigeon Forge, Tennessee.
+To this day, the white Bronco remains on display there, although Gilbert and his two partners still own it.
 Nobody is in a rush to sell it until the right price comes along.